mrjoshuap/SATraining/prepare/index.md

 ### Notes, Comments and Pointers

+* It is assumed that you will be utilizing Fedora Cloud Atomic
 * Use sudo and appropriate permissions; insert standard security warnings here
-* Correct paths and locations to match your setup
+* Correct IPs, hostnames, paths and locations to match your setup
 * You will need to change the bridge device and/or adapter to match your setup

 ## Downloads